styfle/cancel-workflow-action/README.md

 ### Advanced: Force cancel

-Cancels a workflow run and bypasses conditions that would otherwise cause a workflow execution to continue, such as an `always()` condition on a job.
-Only use this if normal cancel does not work.
+Cancels a workflow run and bypasses conditions that would otherwise cause a workflow execution to continue, such as an `always()` condition or jobs in the Waiting For Approval state.

 ```yml
 name: Cancel